SouhailBS/Gallery/README.md

 - Use right and left buttons of the miniature,
 - Or swipe right and left on touch devices,
 - You can also select an image from the miniature.

 Simple click on the image to zoom in or out.

-Siple click on pause/play button to play a slide show.
+Simple click on pause/play button to play a slide show.

 #Demo and docs
 www.mywebprojects.tk/gallery